Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android.md

 ### Event Explorer

-To use Event Explorer, you will need to know either `deviceId` or `userId` to look up live events.
+To use Event Explorer, you need either `deviceId` or `userId` to look up live events.
 Android SDKs provide functionalities to view them while using a debug build.

 First, add the following code into your `AndroidManifest.xml`.